K1D77A/latter-day-paypal/README.md

 To adjust how jojo parses, set the parameter `*parse-as*` to either :hash-table or :plist, by default it is :plist to maintain backwards compatibility.

+To adjust the content encoder, set the parameter `*json-encoder*` to a function, by default it is `#'cl-json:encode-json-as-string`.

 ## Intro

 To get started you need to set `*client*` and `*secret*` to your client and secret.